staif1/DSpace/README.md

 # DSpace
-how to install DSpace 5.10
+how to install and settins DSpace